 BoomTax was created to provide employers with a simple solution for information reporting.
 We focus on keeping things simple!
 That means no overwhelming tax forms, no complicated jargon, and no boring software.

-With BoomTax, you can easily upload your data, and submit your 1094-C and 1095-C forms within a few clicks.
+With BoomTax, you can easily upload your data via XML or Excel, and submit your 1094-C and 1095-C forms within a few clicks.
 We will walk you through every step of the process.
 Our simple step-by-step approach allows you to easily complete your IRS ACA reporting.
 There is no need to learn any complicated software or complete specialized training.